 Radishes require adequate watering meaning the soils need to be wet but not waterlogged.
 Optimally, provide one inch of water every week.
 Watering in moderation is the key.
 If your soil is extremely dry, radishes will bolt and may become short and too sour to taste.
 If excessively saturated, its roots will break and decay.
 Do not allow the soil to dry out, and do not keep it dirty, either.

 Radishes thrive in loose, well-drained soil that is rich in organic matter.
 It is helpful if the soil has less or no stones at all.
 The optimal pH for radish-growing soil should be 6.5 but the plant can stand soils with pH ranging from 6.0 to 7.0.

-Keep a moistened soil.
-Avoid fresh compost and organic substances or fertilizers that are high in nitrogen because an extremely rich soil will promote lush foliage which will lose crisp, appetizing roots.
+Keep the soil moistened.
+Avoid fresh compost and organic substances or fertilizers that are high in nitrogen because extremely rich soil will promote lush foliage which will lose crisp, appetizing roots.

 Lighting and temperature

 The secret is simply obtaining adequate sunshine.
 Radishes do well if they get at least six hours of full sun every day.
 They, however, are a cool weather plant and can tolerate some level of shade.

 Keep the temperature between 50°F to 70°F most of the time.
 Don’t pout if you want to grow radish in the heat of summer.
 Check out our Cooling and Ventilation Collection to keep your greenhouse cool in summer!

 Some varieties of radishes mature as early as three weeks after planting.
 You will see a big sized head poking out of the ground.
 To harvest, lift the root off the ground using a fork and cut off the leafy head.